EgeKaanGurkan/layermarkTask/README.md

 In addition to the Swagger documentation at route `/swagger-ui/index.html`, a Postman collection and environment can be found within the `postman` directory at the project root.

-To get a JWT, either import the Postman collection and execute the `/login` route.
+To get a JWT, import the Postman collection and execute the `/login` route.
 The automatic script will set the JWT for you on the environment so you will be able to access the resources you are allowed without doing any other configuration.